 One of the best and instaworthy places to go ice skating is the McCormick Tribune Ice Rink right in front of The Bean (a must on any Chicago bucket list).
-The rink will be open until March 6, 2022 (weather permitting).
+The rink is open until March 5, 2023 (weather permitting).

 Another picture perfect spot is the skating ribbon at Maggie Daley Park which has a path twice the length of a lap around a traditional skating rink.
-The skating ribbon will be open until March 13, 2022 (weather permitting).
+The skating ribbon is open until March 5, 2023 (weather permitting).

 The Art Institute of Chicago is one of the oldest and largest art museums in the United States and is frequently found on lists of the top museums in the world.
 In addition to its large permanent collection of art from around the world, you can see the rotating temporary exhibits.
 (Click here to buy a skip the line ticket if you want to avoid long lines).

 Where: 111 S Michigan Ave, Chicago, IL 60603